Divide-By-0/blog/content/posts/travel.md

     - **Red Tokyo Tower**: Haven't been yet.
 A Level 99 reminiscent place with games where you have to use your whole body to play everything.
     - **[Yunessun Baths](https://www.yunessun.com/global/en/spa/)**: Haven't been yet.
 Red wine baths, sake baths, coffee baths, and dozens of others.
 Near Mt.
 Fuji.
     - **[Muraya](https://goo.gl/maps/9Uzn9sf5ho51gbee6)**: A quirky Kyoto bar chaotically decorated with scraps, with lots of cool lighting all over.
 Found via [this video](https://youtu.be/7zZLSdO8Of4?t=989).
+    - **nokishita711 Liquid Cuisine**: Haven't been yet, but this gin and cocktail lab near Osaka comes with lots of unexpected experiments and was highly recommended.
 - Egypt
   - Overall, my trip was pretty lacking: there wasn't a ton of super fun or unique stuff beyond the Pyramids.
   - Food/Experiences